SUN AND MOON YOGA

 As an office worker, Kumiko Fukumoto discovered the powerful effects of yoga, which helped her heal stiff shoulders, eye strain, and counter work pressure and stress.
 While working full-time, she began to teach yoga.

 Her Iyengar-yoga inspired classes feature deepening awareness of subtle body sensations through basic asana and sometimes partner work.
 With the smooth transition from asana to asana, students can comfortably practice asana, using props if needed.

-Kumiko is certified in Vivekananda Yoga, is an Anusandhana Samsthana/Japan Yoga Therapy Society certified Yoga Therapist, and is a RYT200 registered teacher, 20-Hour Restorative Yoga TTC with Leza Lowitz, Restorative Yoga TT Level 2 at Under The Light Yoga School, and Injury Management TTC with Lisa Walford (Intermediate-Senior Iyengar teacher).
+Kumiko is a RYT500 registered teacher, is certified in Vivekananda Yoga, is an Anusandhana Samsthana/Japan Yoga Therapy Society certified Yoga Therapist, and completed several Restorative Yoga TTCs (with Leza Lowitz at Sun & Moon and other studios), and Injury Management TTC with Lisa Walford (Intermediate-Senior Iyengar teacher).

 Kiyomi works as a system engineer in Tokyo.
 In 2002, she suffered from stiff shoulders and back pain due to long hours behind a desk, and became interested in Ki energy work and Tai Chi to alleviate these symptoms.
 In 2009, she discovered yoga and to began to study Ayurveda.
 Inspired by the power of Ayurveda, she attained her Ayurveda Yoga Instructor and LifeStyle Consultant license.

 She is also a Reiki practitioner, graduating from the Reiki Level 1 Training with Miles Maeda in January 2012 and completing the Level 2 & 3 in the same year.
 In October 2014, she completed the Reiki 1000-day Practice.
 She started to teach Reiki in 2017.